AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 };
 ```

-Then, we need to determine if the currently selected node is `TextNode` and is a single-select case, because for the multi-select case, underscore input should be considered as replacement.
+Then, we need to determine if the currently selected node is `TextNode` and the selection is collapsed.

 ```dart
 // ...